Robert Dunsmuir: Family

 His son James Dunsmuir became premier of British Columbia and later, lieutenant governor of the province.

-His daughter Effie (Anne Euphemia) Dunsmuir was married at St. George's, Hanover Square in London, England on February 27, 1900, to Captain Somerset Gough-Calthorpe, R.N., Naval Attache to the British Embassy, St. Petersburg.
+His daughter Effie (Anne Euphemia) Dunsmuir was married at St George's, Hanover Square in London, 27 February 1900, to Captain Somerset Gough-Calthorpe, R.N., Naval Attache to the British Embassy, St. Petersburg.
 He was the son of Lieut-General Hon.
 S. J. Calthorpe, and grandson of the 6th Lord Calthorpe.

-His daughter Maud Dunsmuir was married, in London, Eng., June, 1898, to Captain Reginald Spencer Chaplin, 10th Royal Hussars, only son of Col. J. W. Chaplin, V.C., C.B., of Kenilworth Hall, Leicestershire.
-He served as an A.D.C. to Field Marshal Lord Roberts and served in South Africa.

 Jessie Sophia became Lady Musgrave on her marriage to Sir Richard Musgrave.

 Legacy

 Thirty-eight years after arriving at the Colony of Vancouver Island as an indentured $5 a week miner for the Hudson's Bay Company, he died the richest man in British Columbia in sole control of an empire estimated to be worth $15 million ($ million today).
 His obituary in the Vancouver News-Advertiser said of him "he was neither a politician nor a statesman, as judged by the usual standards applied to such, but was a very practical, hard-headed and level-headed legislator who knew what he wanted and usually took the shortest route to its accomplishment.

-In 1888, Alexander Dunsmuir was passing through Siskiyou County, California, and according to contemporary accounts, was so taken with the beauty of the area that he offered to donate a fountain to a new town, if they would name the town in his honour.
-The offer was accepted, and Dunsmuir's fountain remains operational near the City Park in Dunsmuir, California.